MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/restricted-access-control.md

 ## Sites not connected to Teams or Microsoft 365 groups

-With Restricted access control, you can restrict site access to members of specified [Azure AD security groups](/windows-server/identity/ad-ds/manage/understand-security-groups) using [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell).
+With restricted access control, you can restrict site access to members of specified [Azure AD security groups](/windows-server/identity/ad-ds/manage/understand-security-groups) using [SharePoint PowerShell](/powershell/sharepoint/sharepoint-online/introduction-sharepoint-online-management-shell).
 Users who aren't members of the specified security groups can't access even if they previously had site access permissions to the site or its content.

 **You can apply restricted access control on a site with up to 10 security groups.**